 Going further, leading organizations were considerably more confident in their abilities compared to nonprofits overall when it came to communicating with their audience, personalizing services, and engaging with volunteers.

 Comparatively, leading organizations are:

 - 1.4x more likely to be confident that they will be better able to engage more with audiences through digital channels (56% of high digital maturity nonprofits, versus 39% of nonprofits overall)

 - 1.2x more confident that they will be able to better engage volunteers (58% of high digital maturity nonprofits, versus 47% of nonprofits overall)

 When it comes to differences across countries, there wasn’t much difference — digital maturity was fairly similar across the countries included in the survey.
 However, there are some slight differences in how nonprofits responded to the pandemic by country in specific areas, such as moving events online or changing programs and services.
-For example, the Netherlands was one of the leading countries in responding innovatively to the pandemic.
+Different countries had different strengths in responding to the pandemic.

 As the report shows, deftly navigating change means equipping staff with the necessary digital tools to engage with supporters, meet fundraising goals, deliver program success, and innovate for the future.
 The clear correlation between organizations with high digital maturity and those with the most positive outlook — both in the present and the future — illustrates the critical importance of the digital imperative for nonprofits.

 As the saying goes, the best time to plant a tree for shade is twenty years ago; the second best time is now.
 The same is true of digital transformation: the best time to have the digital maturity to handle change is before a crisis; the next best time is now.